 You’ll still want to check the manufacturer’s care and maintenance instructions on how to clean your bamboo flooring just in case.
 The supplier is the most qualified person to give you this after sales and product information, and your floor may have a special finish that requires a different cleaning solutions.
 Their instructions should explain in detail how to clean your new bamboo floors and what types of cleaner to avoid using on them.

-Cleaning a bamboo floor is simple, fast, and similar to traditional hardwood flooring.
+Cleaning bamboo floors is similar to cleaning hardwood flooring.

-- Clean the floor of all debris, dirt and dust using a vacuum, broom or micro-fiber mop.
+- Clean and clear the floor of all debris, dirt and dust using a vacuum, broom or micro-fiber mop.
 The broom should have soft bristles

-- For regular maintenance of a bamboo floor with polyurethane finish, purchase an approved bamboo floor cleaning solution.
-We recommend Bam-Brite Bamboo Floor Cleaner, Bona Pro Hardwood Floor Cleaner or Bona Pro Hardwood Floor Mop.
+- Purchase an approved bamboo floor cleaning solution such as Bam-Brite Bamboo Floor Cleaner, Bona Pro Hardwood Floor Cleaner or Bona Pro Hardwood Floor Mop.
 For hard-to-remove marks you can also use white vinegar mixed with water, but this should be used sparingly as the acidity in the vinegar can dull the finish over time with repeated use.

-- Once you’ve chosen your cleaning solution, now you’re ready to mop the floor with a lightly damp mop.
-Gently use mop in a circular pattern, ensuring to add extra pressure to areas with more dirt or grime.
+- Spray the cleaning solution as a light film across your floor, and then clean using a lightly damp mop.
+Gently mop in circular patterns ensuring to add extra pressure to areas with more dirt or grime.
 Never wet mop or steam mop a bamboo floor.
 Ensure there is no moisture or water left over on the floor when you’re done.

 Sometimes knowing what not to do is as important as knowing what TO do.
 The following is a list of things that can be harmful to your bamboo floors.